Dominykas-G/SVGtoICO/README.md

 # SVGtoICO

-SVGtoICO converts .svg files to .ico files by creating intermediate 16x16, 32x32, 48x48, 128x128 and 256x256 .bmp files which are later deleted.
+SVGtoICO converts .svg files to .ico files by creating intermediate 16x16, 32x32, 48x48, 128x128 and 256x256 px .bmp files which are later deleted.

 ## Flags